 If you are a current parent and would like to access current examination letters and timetables etc you will now find this information in the extended learning section of the Parent Portal

 If you are a recent former Hampton pupil wishing to retake one or more examinations in summer 2021, you will be required to complete an ‘External Candidate’ application form (Form 5).

-Form 5 will be available via a link below from 1 December 2020.
+Form 5 will be linked here from 1 December 2020.

 Replacement Exam Certificates – A candidate who has lost his certificate, will need to apply for replacements direct to the individual awarding boards.